 - F. Decisions relating to postponement or cancellation of any provincial playoff game will be made by the Executive Director in consultation with the Football Commissioner, participating teams, the organizing committee, and Executive Committee where appropriate. - G. In provincial playoffs, all games will begin with a coin toss.
 The head referee will toss the coin and the home team will make the heads or tails call.
 The winner of the coin toss will get the choice to kick, receive or defer to the second half. - H. When the weather forecast predicts conditions of -15 or colder, the host team shall arrange sideline heating for both teams.
 Regardless of the forecast, if, for any provincial playoff game, the host team has sideline heating and/or player shelter, they must also provide the opponent with sideline heating and/or player shelter. - I. All teams in all classifications who qualify for provincials must submit their two most recent game films to their opponent.
 Game film must be submitted to their opponent Sunday by noon prior to the provincial game.
 If there are any technical difficulties, the opposing team has to be notified by the Sunday deadline.
 Teams can request the involvement of the ASAA Football Commissioner if any issues are raised.
 Any member school not in compliance will receive a fine of \$250, at the discretion of the ASAA Executive Committee.
+Any member school not in compliance will receive a fine of \$250, at the discretion of the ASAA Executive Committee.

-- A. Each team participating in provincial playoffs will be charged an entry fee as follows: teams are charged \$325 for their first game; teams are charged an additional \$175 for their second game; teams are charged an additional \$100 for their third game.
-The entry fee will cover: - I. Officials' game fees, travel, accommodations and meals for all provincial guarter, semi and final games. - II.
+- A. Each team participating in provincial quarterfinals will be charged an entry fee.
+If the team advances, additional fees will be applied per round to cover: - I. Officials' game fees, travel, accommodations and meals for all provincial quarter, semi and final games. - II.
 Snow removal contingency annual allocation of \$1,000.
 Any unused funds will go to the snow removal contingency fund; available to partially or fully support financial losses incurred as a result of snow removal costs.
 Hosts wishing to request snow removal reimbursement must submit their financials and requests by January 30 of the following calendar year in order to be considered - III.
 Any funds left over will go into an Official Contingency Fund to cover any shortfalls resulting from the costs noted in (I.) above. - B. All provincial playoff games will use five officials for the 6-a-side and 9-a-side games and six officials for 12-a-side games.